Kafr Misr: History

-Population

 Ancient sites in the village show the centrality of its role at various times in history.
 According to the Bustan el-Marj Regional Council, the current inhabitants of Kafr Misr include the descendants of those who have lived there for hundreds, even thousands of years, while others descended from those who came to the village from Egypt at the beginning of the 19th century, when Muhammad Ali temporarily controlled the area.

-Roman to Mamluk periods
+Roman and Byzantine empires

 During a salvage excavation in September 2006, pottery fragments dating to the Late Roman or Byzantine period were discovered in a layer of plaster for what was interpreted to have served as a small pool designed to collect overflow waters from a nearby spring.
 A synagogue thought to have been constructed around the same time, in the 3rd century, was excavated between 1948 and 1987, and provides evidence for the existence of a Jewish community inhabiting Kafr Misr then.
 On the synagogue floor, a Hebrew mosaic inscription was found around the bema, featuring the names Abraham and Isaac.
 Renovated in the 4th century, following damage sustained from an earthquake, a Torah niche was added, which was later replaced by an apse, suggesting the edifice was converted into a church.

 A trial excavation in 2002, carried out some 100 m to the east of the synagogue structure, revealed a number of ancient walls, constructed of small and medium size rocks and plaster, that were founded on the basalt bedrock.
 Artifacts collected during this excavation included the rim of bowl from the late Byzantine period (circa 7th century), a jug handle and the neck of a bottle from the Early Islamic period (8th–9th centuries), and a bronze platter dated to the 11th century.
 The platter, though dated to the Islamic period, was made in the Byzantine style.

+Caliphates

 In 2004, another excavation carried out prior to construction in an area described as, "the ancient nucleus of the village," which lies some 70 m from the village mosque, uncovered the remains of a wall built of basalt and limestone at the level of the basalt bedrock.
 In the soil overtop, a number of pottery fragments dating to the Early Islamic era were recovered.
 Other sites, such as a theatre and foundations of public places, show further evidence of Christian habitation, while still others show additional evidence of Muslim habitation, particularly during the Mamluk period in the 13th–14th centuries.

-Ottoman period
+Ottoman Empire

+16th century

 In 1517, the village was incorporated into the Ottoman Empire with the rest of Palestine, and in 1596 it appeared in the Ottoman tax registers under the name of Misrasafa, being in the nahiya ("Subdistrict") of Tabariyya, part of Safad Sanjak, with a population of 10 households, all Muslim.
 The villagers paid taxes on wheat, barley, occasional revenues, goats and beehives; a total of 1,970 akçe.

+18th century

 In 1799, Kafr Misr was marked Mebhel on Jacotin's map surveyed during Napoleon's invasion.